 Services

-We remediate plumbing systems contaminated by biofilm-associated pathogens, such as Legionella.
-We help commission new and renovated buildings by disinfecting the potable water systems prior to beneficial occupancy.
-And we provide continuous supplemental disinfection of potable water systems.
+At Micromanagement, we remediate plumbing systems that have been colonized by clinically significant environmental-source biofilm-associated pathogens, such as Legionella, Pseudomonas and Non-Tuberculous Mycobacteria (NTM).
+We help commission new and renovated buildings by disinfecting the building’s potable water systems prior to beneficial occupancy.
+We also provide continuous supplemental disinfection (CSD) of buildings’ potable water systems with a broad-spectrum biocide, most often chlorine.
+Our services are designed to establish and maintain sustainable microbial control in order to prevent the microbial growth that may lead to plumbing-associated disease.

-We provide turnkey services: we configure, install and maintain our purpose-built equipment.
-We supply all required treatment chemicals.
-We monitor equipment functions and levels of treatment chemicals 24/7.
-And we document everything we do, consistent with the record keeping requirements of ANSI/ASHRAE Standard 188-2018, Legionellosis: Risk Management for Building Water Systems.
+We provide comprehensive turnkey services.
+Our team configures, installs and maintains our purpose-built equipment.
+We supply all required treatment chemicals, monitor equipment and levels of treatment chemicals 24/7, and document everything we do in compliance with the record-keeping specifications of ANSI/ASHRAE Standard 188-2018, Legionellosis: Risk Management for Building Water Systems, with the documentation provisions of Centers for Medicare & Medicaid Services (CMS) and with The Joint Commission’s (TJC) new requirements for water management in healthcare facilities, Environment of Care (EC) 02.05.02.

 “Micromanagement provides consistent, professional, best-in-class services”